-Minster Stoves & Heating are HETAS registered installers offering competitively priced multi-fuel and wood burning stove installation services in Herefordshire & the surrounding counties.
+Minster Stoves & Heating are HETAS registered installers offering competitively priced multi-fuel and wood burning stove installation services in Herefordshire, Worcestershire and Shropshire.

 HETAS is the official controlling body for Solid and Multi-Fuel appliances and associated equipment, much like Gas-Safe is for gas appliances and is the national organisation working for consumer safety and the wider public interest in the safe, efficient and environmentally responsible use of biomass and other solid fuels.

 To achieve this objective, HETAS has developed a Registration Scheme that supports installers and businesses involved in this work and helps them to work safely, efficiently and within the various laws that apply to the work involved.